Lotayou/Face-Renovation/README.md

 ### [The Philosophy of Face Renovation](goal.md) | [Understanding of HiFaceGAN](understanding.md)

 # License
-Copyright &copy; 2020, Alibaba Group.
-All rights reserved.
 This code is intended for academic and educational use only, any commercial usage without authorization is strictly prohibited.

 # Citation
 Please kindly cite our paper when using this project for your research.